Research

 "The best way to predict the future is to invent it" — Alan Kay

-Our research focuses on one question: “What is the future of the polymer industry in a decarbonized world?”
+Our research focuses on one question: “What is the future of the materials industry in a decarbonized future?”

 Our group studies experimental polymer science for